-Research suggests that the most effective sales people are the ones who can quickly determine the personality style (and thus buying style) of their customer and can quickly adapt to that — selling to their buying style.
+Research suggests that the most effective salespeople are the ones who can quickly determine the personality style (and thus buying style) of their customers and can quickly adapt to that — selling to their buying style.

 When your customer senses that you understand them, they will begin to trust you and will be more inclined to buy from you.